Descanso Gardens: Sturt Haaga Gallery

 The Sturt Haaga Gallery opened in the autumn of 2011.
-The gallery is named for the initial gift of $2.1 million from Heather Sturt Haaga and Paul G. Haaga, Jr. Other donations followed, also from private entities.
+The gallery is named for the initial gift of $2.1 million from Heather Sturt Haaga and Paul G. Haaga Jr. Other donations followed, also from private entities.

 Boddy's original garage was restored and houses two galleries.
 The facility was enhanced by the addition of a contemporary structure which doubled the size for exhibitions and with its 12 ft ceilings allowed larger single pieces of art, completing the rehabilitation of site buildings begun in 2007.
 The contemporary structure was designed by the architects Frederick Fisher & Partners and completed in 2011.

 The Gallery presents three exhibitions per year.
 The focus is on work by contemporary artists that portrays themes and subjects relevant to its setting in the Descanso Gardens.
 The first exhibit of 2014 included works by over 150 contemporary artists, some entered in a jury competition, others commissioned by the Gardens.
 The exhibition involved contemporary photographs of the Descanso Gardens in a video gallery, using the hashtag #Portraitsofthegarden to collect the photos from social media web sites Twitter and Instagram.

 In the first half of 2023 the Sturt Haaga Gallery is showing the exhibit SHIKI: The Four Seasons in Japanese Art.
 The exhibit is from Scripps College collection.
 The collection includes Kimonos and paintings that display the four seasons.

 Food

-Before you enter Descanso Gardens there is a place go get food called The Kitchen at Descanso.
+Before you enter Descanso Gardens there is a place to get food called The Kitchen at Descanso.
 Some of the items on the menu include items grown in the gardens.
 It also includes drink items like coffee, house made hibiscus lemonade, as well as alcoholic beverages.

 Descanso Gardens also does catering for various events.
 It most often caters for weddings as the gardens are also a popular venue for weddings.

 Activities

 Aside from the gardens themselves there are some other activities Descanso Gardens offers.
-The Enchanted Railroad is a small diesel train that the gardens allows guests to ride on.
+The Enchanted Railroad is a small diesel train that the Gardens allows guests to ride on.
 It has a track that circles around the promenade garden.
-The train is open from 10am to 4pm and costs 5 dollars to ride.
+The train is open from 10 am to 4 pm and costs 5 dollars to ride.
 In the Japanese Garden there is a tea house where events are held on occasion.
 There is also an Amphitheater on the main lawn of Descanso Gardens.

 Events

 Descanso holds many small events in the gardens including yoga, tours, and events for members only.
+In the summer, special programming like the Music and Dance events, Little Explorers and Roots of Cool take place.
 Other large events include Enchanted and Carved.
-Every year Descanso Gardens has a light and art show called Enchanted.
-There is a set path that guests walk through and see all the lights as well as art instillations.
-Carved is a halloween themed event that has carved pumpkins as well as other typical halloween activities every year.
+Every year in the winter months Descanso Gardens has a light and art show called Enchanted.
+There is a set path that guests walk through and see all the lights as well as art installations.
+Carved is a Halloween themed event that has carved pumpkins as well as other typical Halloween activities every year in the fall season.